AvizNetworks/ones-ovd/mkdocs/docs/sonicValidatedDesignsByOnse/L3VXLAN_EVPNSymmetricIRBoverMC-LAG.md

 **VXLAN VRF Mapping**

   - Configure VRF-to-VNI (VXLAN Network Identifier) mapping.
-Each VRF in the data center will be mapped to a specific VNI to extend Layer 3 connectivity.
+Each VRF in the Data Center will be mapped to a specific VNI to extend Layer 3 connectivity.

 **BGP EVPN Configuration**

-  - Configure BGP to run EVPN for the exchange of MAC and IP reachability information between data center sites.
+  - Configure BGP to run EVPN for the exchange of MAC and IP reachability information between Data Center sites.
   - Establish BGP peering between the participating switches and routers for the control plane establishment .

 **Symmetric IRB Configuration**

-  - Set up the Layer 3 gateway IP address on the switches and routers for each VNI.
+  - Set up the Layer 3 gateway IP address on the leaf switches for each L3 VNI.
 Ensure that this gateway IP address is consistent across all the interconnected data center sites.

 **Routing Configuration:**

-  - Set up eBGP routing protocols over all the DC fabric switches to ensure the routing information is exchanged between the interconnected data center sites.
+  - Set up eBGP routing protocols over all the Data Center fabric switches to ensure the routing information is exchanged between the interconnected data center sites.
   - This routing information will be used to direct traffic between the sites through the symmetric IRB gateway.

-## Use Cases

-1. All use cases of EVPN fabric within the  data center except where there is a need for the centralized gateway
-2. Non-EVPN routes such as default routes/static routes/dynamic routes are involved in the data center fabric
-3. Large-scale EVPN deployments
+### Scenarios for L3 VXLAN Symmetric Model
+- Network Operators looking for multi-tenancy for their VM applications in a data center fabric.
+- Advantage on scalability and efficiency of the Data center Fabric .

 ### YAML Template